Kampi/ESP32-SIM70XX/README.md

 - Run `make menuconfig`
 - Open the menu `Demo` -> `MQTT`
 - Select `Enable the MQTT demo`
 - Fill in the required informations
 - Run `make`
 - Execute the demo application

+### NTP

+This demo demo is fetching the time from the given NTP server.
+After fetching the time the demo ends.

+- Run `make menuconfig`
+- Open the menu `Demo` -> `NTP`
+- Select `Enable the SNTP demo`
+- Fill in the required informations
+- Run `make`
+- Execute the demo application